How to Get Rid of Ringworm

 If anti-fungal creams sit on the shelf they lose some, if not all, of their effectiveness over long periods of time.
 Still, even these old creams made my infection fade.
 After a few days, the original spot had all but disappeared, but I had grown two larger spots on either side of the original area.
 Both were larger than the original and itched.

 I think my mistake was in using a bandage with strong adhesive.
-When I pulled off the bandage, I pulled it off quickly so it wouldn't hurt, but in doing so I pulled off the top layer of skin on either side of the infection, opening up the area to catching ringworm.
+When I pulled off the bandage, I pulled it off quickly so it wouldn't hurt, but in doing so I pulled off the top layer of skin on either side of the infection, exposing the area to catching ringworm.

 Rubbing Alcohol as an Anti-Fungal